 Updated the configuration sections of the following samples:

-Immutable bootloader - Added information on bootloader overlays and building the sample from SEGGER Embedded Studio and command line.
+nRF Secure Immutable Bootloader - Added information on bootloader overlays and building the sample from SEGGER Embedded Studio and command line.

 Libraries and drivers¶